 On the one hand, settling a personal injury claim can expedite the process – getting you the compensation you need to pay expenses sooner than if you take the case to court.
 On the other hand, some insurers simply do not offer fair settlements, necessitating a trial to get compensation you deserve.
-In any event, working with a personal injury lawyer in Temecula at Sargent Law Firm throughout the duration of the process is the best way to ensure a fair and adequate outcome.
+In any event, working with a personal injury lawyer in Temecula at The Sargent Firm Injury Lawyers throughout the duration of the process is the best way to ensure a fair and adequate outcome.

 Opting to Settle a Personal Injury Case

 Unlike a trial, a settlement can occur within the first few months following the accident – assuming both parties are in agreement with the terms.
 Here are some of the benefits of settling:

 - Expedited resolution

 - Dismissal of all claims by all parties involved

 Accident victims are advised, however, to consider that the insurance provider is also looking to resolve the matter quickly.
 It may offer a settlement amount that is not necessarily consistent with the extent of the plaintiff’s injuries.
 Moreover, some injuries do not manifest until a significant amount of time after the event, and settling too quickly could result in an underpayment of an injury claim.

 Risks and Benefits of a Trial

 Some civil lawsuits take a year or longer to reach a judge or jury, which is one reason why so many plaintiffs prefer to settle the matter and move on.
 However, for some claimants, there are a number of benefits to pushing on toward trial instead of accepting a settlement offer that is too low.